Carpet Fitting Cost

 Multi-Level Loop Carpet Cost

 Here, the finish is created by using loops of different heights.
 This can be used to create a pattern on the carpet as well as a textured feel.
-The average cost per m² is £8 - £45
+The average cost per m² is £8 to £45

 Pros